mozilla-l10n/documentation/src/tools/pontoon/managing_pretranslation.md

 ## Train and set up a custom machine translation model

 To improve performance of the machine translation engine powering the pretranslation feature, custom machine translation models are trained for each locale using Pontoon’s translation memory.
-That results in better translation quality than what’s suggested by the generic machine translation engine.
+That results in better translation quality than what’s provided by the generic machine translation engine.

 To create a custom translation model, first go to the [team page](https://mozilla-l10n.github.io/localizer-documentation/tools/pontoon/teams_projects.html#team-page) of the locale you are creating custom translation model for and download its [translation memory file](https://mozilla-l10n.github.io/localizer-documentation/tools/pontoon/translate.html#downloading-and-uploading-translations).